-Get the skills you need to write a good memoir.
+Get the skills you need to write memoir.

 I have good news.
-You don’t need to be a seasoned writer to write a good memoir, but you do need to know the essentials of the craft.
+You don’t need to be a seasoned writer to write a good memoir or a collection of stories about your life that you’ll feel good about sharing with people, but you do need to know the essentials of the craft.

 And there’s nothing like a good writing group to give you guidance, feedback, and support, whether you’re writing for pleasure or planning to publish.